 How is reverse sneeze treated?

 Most cases of reverse sneezing require no medical treatment.
-If your dog experiences a reverse sneezing episode, you may gently stroke the neck and try to calm him.
-Once the dog exhales through the nose, the attack is usually over.
+If your dog experiences a reverse sneezing episode, you may gently stroke the neck and try to calm him or cover the nostrils for a few seconds to make your dog swallow and clear out a possible irritant.
+Once your dog exhales through the nose, the attack is usually over.
 It is very rare for dogs to develop any complications or suffer any risk during these attacks.
-Most episodes of reverse sneeze last less than a minute, although longer durations have been reported.
+Most episodes of reverse sneezing last less than a minute, although longer durations have been reported.

-In certain cases, your veterinarian may choose to prescribe anti-inflammatory, anti-histamine, or decongestant medications to help with your dog's condition.
+In certain cases, your veterinarian may prescribe anti-inflammatory, antihistamine, or decongestant medications to help your dog's condition.